 Try Another Kodi Add-on

 It’s possible that the add-on you’re trying to install has gone down, maybe temporarily or maybe permanently.
 Take a look at some of the most popular Kodi add-ons and give one of those a try.

 Do you have a VPN?

-By the way, I always recommend Kodi streamers make sure they’re using a VPN.
+I always recommend Kodi streamers make sure they’re using a VPN.
 Check out my 4 Reasons Why Kodi Streamers Need a Kodi VPN to learn more.

 Still Getting the Dependency Error?